Information on the Commissioner active grants are available from here.

 - Working with the Constabulary and partners to maximise the opportunities from developments in technology

-He has invited community groups, non-profit making organisations and third sector organisations to work with him to deliver his priorities at a local level.
+Community groups, non-profit making organisations and third sector organisations were invited to work to deliver these priorities at a local level.

 Large grants of between £2,501 and £25,000 will be available once during the year while smaller grants of up to £2,500 will be allocated three times per year.
 All successful grants will run for a maximum 12-month period.